cloudfoundry/docs-cfcr/docs/installing/gcp/routing-gcp.md

     !!! note
         If you plan to use [Cloud Foundry to handle routing](../cf-routing.html) for CFCR, do not create a new network.
 Instead, deploy CFCR in the same network as Cloud Foundry.

-   If you are still working in the same Google Cloud Shell session from the [Paving Infrastructure on GCP](paving-infrastructure-gcp/) topic, skip to [Step 2: Configure Load Balancers](#step-2-configure-load-balancers).

-   If you have started a new Google Cloud Shell session, perform the following steps:

 1. Set the prefix and zone from the [Step 1: Set Up Your Shell Environment](paving-infrastructure-gcp/#step-1-set-up-your-shell-environment) section of the [Paving Infrastructure on GCP](https://docs-cfcr.cfapps.io/installing/gcp/paving-infrastructure-gcp/) topic as environment variables.
 For example:
 	<p class="terminal">$ export prefix=my-kubo
 $ export zone=us-west1-a